CausalEmbed: Auto-Regressive Multi-Vector Generation in Latent Space for Visual Document Embedding: : Efficient Auto-regressive Multi-vector Generation

 where $k^*(i;Q,D^-) \triangleq \arg\max_{j} \langle q_i, d^{-}_j \rangle$, and $\frac{\partial d}{\partial \theta}$ denotes the Jacobian.
 This decomposition suggests that each query token contributes to parameter updates via $\partial q_i/\partial \theta$, while only the selected document tokens $d^{+}$ and $d^{-}$ receive direct gradient signals on the document side.
 Given that $N_t \ll N_v$ in practice, most document tokens are rarely selected, which can lead to low training efficiency (see in Appendix~\ref{app:comp}). \textbf{Auto-regressive Multi-vector Learning.} Let $Q_{\mathfrak{g}} = \{q_{1}, \dots, q_{N_q}\}$ and $D_{\mathfrak{g}} = \{d_{1}, \dots, d_{N_d}\}$ denote the generated query and document multi-vectors from \method.
 To account for the recursive dependency introduced by auto-regressive generation, we adopt a gradient backpropagation view:

 where $\frac{\partial d_t}{\partial d_k}$ captures historical dependencies.
 Then:

 where $\Delta d_i \triangleq d^{+}_{j^*(i;Q,D^+)} - d^{-}_{k^*(i;Q,D^-)}$.
 Compared with Eq.~\eqref{eq:grad_f}, \method enables each token to depend on the full preceding context, allowing gradients to propagate through the entire generation chain and resulting in higher training efficiency.
-Detailed theoretical analysis and empirical verification can be found in Appendix~\ref{app:analysis} and Section~\ref{sec:exp_eff}.
+Detailed theoretical analysis can be found in Appendix~\ref{app:analysis}.